HoshenIshay/React-Crypto/README.md

 # React - Crypto Price App 🪙

 This React app displays the real-time prices of various cryptocurrencies and provides a filter function to search for a specific currency.
-It uses a public API provided by Coins.
+It uses a public API provided by Coins .

 ## API
 The public API provided by Coins can be accessed at: https://lnkd.in/dWkewhCY